V-Sekai-fire/aria-character-core/apps/aria_timestrike/docs/adr/README.md

 **All temporal planner architectural decisions are now consolidated in [ADR-034: Definitive Temporal Planner Architecture](034-definitive-temporal-planner-architecture.md).**

+**The migration strategy from current AriaEngine to temporal AriaEngine is defined in [ADR-035: AriaEngine Temporal Migration Strategy with Control Theory Verification](035-aria-engine-temporal-migration-strategy.md).**

-ADRs 001-033 have been superseded and serve as historical records of the architectural evolution process.
-For current implementation guidance, reference ADR-034 exclusively.
+ADRs 001-033 have been superseded by ADR-034 and serve as historical records of the architectural evolution process.
+For current implementation guidance, reference ADR-034 and ADR-035 exclusively.

 ## Overview